canvasxyz/canvas-docs/docs/intro.md

 Every Canvas application is defined as an **offchain contract**.
 This is a single JavaScript file, that specifies the models, routes, and actions in the application's backend.

 To run an application, anyone with the offchain contract can execute `canvas run <contract.js>` from the command line.
-This launches a decentralized backend for the application, and exposes an API and routes that you can connect to from the frontend.
+This launches a decentralized backend for the application, and exposes an API that you can connect to from the frontend.

-From the frontend, users can log in with a crypto wallet like Metamask, which gives them a temporary session key stored in the browser.
+From the frontend, users can log in with a crypto wallet like Metamask, and create a temporary session key stored in the browser.
 Their interactions are signed and broadcast to the peer-to-peer network, where they can be verified by every node.

-## Technology and tradeoffs
+## Technology

 The basic idea behind Canvas is that user actions are **signed messages**, relayed over a peer-to-peer network.
-Each peer maintains an **append-only log** of actions and their effects, combining them using a CRDT (conflict-free replicated data type, the same ones used to synchronize Google Docs).
+Each peer maintains an append-only log of actions and their effects, combining them using a CRDT (conflict-free replicated data type, the same data structures used to synchronize Google Docs).

-Signed messages are executed on a JavaScript and WebAssembly virtual machine, using a new peer-to-peer stack which we've written, built on IPFS.
-Compared to building on smart contracts, this stack makes a few tradeoffs:

-* **We don't save data to a blockchain.** This makes Canvas fast (each node can accept actions instantaneously, rather than waiting for consensus), but it also means that contentious operations - like competing to be in the first 1000 minters of an NFT - are impractical to implement on Canvas.
-* **Blockchains generally reach some state of finality**, either immediately (with Tendermint) or after 15-30 blocks (with PoW or PoS gadgets).
-Canvas nodes don't have a strict concept of finality, and have limited shared global state.
-* Node operators don't bond ETH, so there is no penalty for misbehavior or going offline.

-These issues will be addressed with a future Canvas guardian network, where Canvas nodes will commit to the latest updates they have accepted, and data is archived to backends like Filecoin and Arweave.

-In general, we recommend that ordering-sensitive operations happen on a blockchain like an Ethereum L2.
-Canvas provides an API for *reading from smart contracts* for this purpose.

-On the other hand, we think most "general-purpose" uses of computers are a better fit for Canvas than blockchains:

-* Canvas apps are much faster.
-* Canvas apps don't require cryptocurrency to use.
-To prevent spam, some applications may require one to hold an NFT, or a verifiable credential, an off-chain signed message that shows you have permission to write to a network.
-* Canvas is easier to program (in JavaScript) and query (in SQL).
-* Canvas actions are more flexible; they're just signed data, that can be forked and recombined into new applications.
+Building on this foundation, we can add tools like a light client for reading from blockchains, finality by writing to networks like Arweave and Filecoin, and more powerful runtimes and database backends.
+For more about the tech, see the [Technology and tradeoffs](./technology) page.

+Otherwise, we recommend checking out the tutorial!